-Initial Subsequent Class A/Class C shares, including traditional IRAs and Roth IRAs \$2,500 \$50 Automatic Investment Program None \$50 If initial minimum investment is less than \$2,500, then \$200 monthly until account balance reaches \$2,500 Advisor Class shares (only available to fee-based programs or through other limited arrangements and certain commission-based brokerage arrangements) None None Class A, Class R, Class K, Class I and Class Z shares are available at net asset value, without an initial sales charge, to 401(k) plans, 457 plans, employer-sponsored 403(b) plans, profit-sharing and money purchase pension plans, defined benefit plans, and non-qualified deferred compensation plans and, for Class Z shares, to persons participating in certain fee-based programs sponsored by a financial intermediary, where in each case plan level or omnibus accounts are held on the books of a Fund.
-None None
+Initial Subsequent Class A/Class C shares, including traditional IRAs and Roth IRAs \$2,500 \$50 Automatic Investment Program None \$50 If initial minimum investment is less than \$2,500, then \$200 monthly until account balance reaches \$2,500 Advisor Class shares (only available to fee-based programs or through other limited arrangements and certain commission-based brokerage arrangements) None None Class A, Class R, Class K, Class I and Class Z shares are available at NAV, without an initial sales charge, to 401(k) plans, 457 plans, employer-sponsored 403(b) plans, profit-sharing and money purchase pension plans, defined benefit plans, and non-qualified deferred compensation plans and, for Class Z shares, to persons participating in certain fee-based programs sponsored by a financial intermediary, where in each case plan level or omnibus accounts are held on the books of a Fund.
+None None Class 1 shares (only available to private clients of Sanford C. Bernstein & Co.
+LLC ("Bernstein")) \$5,000 None Class 2 shares (available to the Adviser's institutional clients or through other limited arrangements) \$5,000,000 None Class 2 shares (available to private clients of Bernstein who have a fixed-income account of at least \$3,000,000) None None

 You may sell (redeem) your shares each day the New York Stock Exchange (the "Exchange") is open.
 You may sell your shares through your financial intermediary or by mail (AllianceBernstein Investor Services, Inc., P.O.
-Box 786003, San Antonio, TX 78278-6003) or telephone (800-221-5672).
+Box 786003, San Antonio, TX 78278-6003) or telephone ((800) 221-5672).